The Complete Guide to Efficient Payroll Processing

 4. Understand Compliance Requirements:

-• Familiarize yourself with the Fair Work Act, the National Employment Standards (NES), and any relevant Modern Awards or enterprise agreements that apply to your employees.
+• Familiarize yourself with the Fair Work Act, the National Employment Standards (NES), and any Modern Awards or enterprise agreements that affect your workforce.
+Helpful resources are available from the Fair Work Ombudsman here.

 5. Set Up Employee Information: